 What is a trombone?

-The trombone dates back to the 15th century.
+The trombone instrument dates back to the 15th century.
 Back then it was called a sackbut.
-Trombones are brass instruments that produce a deep, rich sound.
-They are often used in orchestras and bands and can be found in a variety of settings.
+Trombones are in the brass instruments family and produce a deep, rich sound.
+Due to the hand slide, the trombone is the only brass instrument that can play a true glissando.
+They are to be found in orchestras and jazz bands.
 Read more in-debt about the trombone at Wikipedia.

-The trombone is a versatile instrument and can be used for a variety of genres of music.
-Trombone music can range from classical to jazz, and everything in between.
+The trombone is a very versatile instrument and can be used in most musical genres, ranging from classical to jazz, and everything in between.

-Some of the most popular trombone brands include Bach, Conn, King, and Yamaha.
-These brands are all well-known for their quality instruments and offer a wide range of trombones to choose from.
-There are a number of other trombone brands available, and it is important to do your research to find the brand that is right for you.
+Popular trombone instrument brands include Bach, Conn, King, Shires, Rath, and Yamaha.
+These brands are all well-known for their quality instruments and offer a wide range of trombones.
+There are several other trombone brands available, and it is important to do your research to find the brand that is right for you.
+In general – if a trombone feels nice and easy to play, you are on to something.

 The trombone slide

 The trombone slide is a vital part of the instrument and is responsible for changing the pitch of the instrument.
-The slide is made up of a number of different parts, including the inner slide, outer slide, and hand slide.
-The inner slide is the part of the slide that is inserted into the instrument, and the outer slide is the part that is held by the player.
+The slide is made up of several different parts, including the inner slide, the outer slide (the hand slide).
+The inner slide is the part of the slide that is fixed the instrument, and the outer slide is the part that is held and moved by the player.
 The slide is moved by the player’s hand and is responsible for changing the pitch of the instrument.
+The longer you make the slide, the lower the pitch you can play.
+Take a look at this complete trombone slide chart to learn more.

 The trombone bell